 Yes.
 When a refund is charged to your card or bank account on file eBay include two transactions in the payout report for the period the refund occurred in.

-Importantly this refunded other fees amount will be allocated to your chosen eBay fees account and tax rate, which is "eBay Fees" and "20% VAT on Expenses" if you chose to use our default accounts and tax rates.
+Importantly this account transfer amount will be allocated to your chosen eBay Dispute Reserved Balances account and tax rate, which is "eBay Dispute Reserved Balances" and "No VAT" if you use our default accounts and tax rates.

 How do I reconcile the refund charge on my bank account or credit card?

-So the refund itself is accounted for in the invoice/journal Link My Books created for the eBay payout but there are two actions to take to reconcile both the deposit from eBay covering the payout containing the refund and the charge to your bank account directly for the refund.
+The refund itself is accounted for in the invoice/journal Link My Books created for the eBay payout.
+Still, there are two actions to take to reconcile both the deposit from eBay covering the payout containing the refund and the charge to your bank account directly for the refund.

 Firstly you will reconcile the amount received into your bank account for the full payout value against the invoice/journal entry created by Link My Books for that payout as normal.

-Secondly to account for the refund charged directly to your bank account you will need to create an expense transaction and assign that to your eBay Fees account, and ensure that it has the same 20% VAT on Expenses tax rate is selected (if you use the Link My Books default accounts and tax rates).
-It may be useful for audit purposes, to note on the expense transaction that it is part of a payout and note the payout ID.
+Secondly, to account for the refund charged directly to your bank account you will need to create an expense transaction and assign that to your eBay Dispute Reserved Balances account, and ensure that it has the same No VAT tax rate selected (if you use the Link My Books default accounts and tax rates).

 This will ensure everything is where it should be, all accounted for and both the payout amount and refund charge have been reconciled.